FlippingLogic/flippinglogic.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi!
-I'm Siying Yu, an undergraduate student at ZJU-UIUC Institute, expecting to graduate in May 2025.
 - B.S. in Electrical Engineering at Zhejiang University, China
+  - Sep 2021 - June 2025
   - GPA: 3.85 / 4.00, Rank: 2 / 65
 - B.E. in Electrical Engineering at University of Illinois Urbana Champaign, USA
+  - Aug 2021 - May 2025
   - GPA: 3.96 / 4.00, Major GPA: 3.97 / 4.00

 Research Interest